We have beds available!

 You’ll participate in individual and group therapy for substance abuse, as well as more holistic forms of treatment.
 Many recreational therapy activities, such as art, music or exercise, help people find new outlets for managing stress and maintaining their recovery.

-When your inpatient stay is completed, you may transition to less intensive programs, such as partial hospitalization programming or outpatient care.
+When your inpatient stay is completed, you may transition to less intensive programs, such as partial care services or outpatient care.
 Your aftercare begins after completing all treatment.

 Aftercare is a long-term plan to help you maintain lifelong recovery and it typically involves follow-up appointments, counseling and maintenance medication, if needed.
 Facility staff will also provide you with resources for support groups, sober living homes and other aftercare services.